-From the first ever White Cane Week, with only a handful of individuals who were blind or vision impaired participating, White Cane Week has become a national network of special events, hands-on demonstrations, open houses, and tours taking place from coast to coast.
+From the first ever White Cane Week with only a handful of individuals who were blind or vision impaired participating, White Cane Week has become a national network of special events, hands-on demonstrations, open houses, and tours taking place from coast to coast.

 In early years, the Week was used to demonstrate the concerns for good rehabilitation and blindness prevention.
 However, in more recent times, events have begun to emphasize the equal capabilities and talents of people who are blind and visually impaired.

 The Canadian Council of the Blind (CCB) has implemented a program called Get Together With Technology (GTT) which helps blind and partially sighted Canadians to explore and integrate assistive devices in their home and work lives.
 The groups meet monthly to discuss new and updated devices, and participants teach other how to include assistive technology in their daily lives.
-Get individual personalized training on how to use your computer/smart phone/talking book player and other low and high-tech devices through the GTT Program.
+You can get personalized training on how to use your computer, your smart phone, a talking book player, and other low and high-tech devices through the GTT Program.
 It offers exciting opportunities for people to engage with accessible technology through:

-The GTT program was started in Ottawa in 2011 by Kim Kilpatrick and Ellen Goodman to give people a chance to share low and high-tech solutions, tips, and resources, and was soon brought under the CCB National umbrella as another consumer driven service and participation initiative.
+The GTT program was started in Ottawa in 2011 by Kim Kilpatrick and Ellen Goodman to give people a chance to share low and high-tech solutions, tips, and resources, and was soon brought under the CCB National umbrella as a consumer driven service and participation initiative.